 I just bought 'How to Make It in the New Music Business' by Ari Herstand.
 Am I going to Make It in the New Music Business?
 I dislike the new social media because it accelerates the spread of misinformation and makes people (me included) addicted and dull.
 Also I am very shy of putting my face out there.
 Not a good start to Make It in the New Music Business.

 One of my favorite words has been "institution".
 Institutions create expetations and can create trust.
 I do trust my favorite newspapers to have articles that have been fact checked.
 I wouldn't necessarily trust a neocities page on that, but that's not what I'm using it for.
 I expect here to be less bot generated contents than reddit for example; and I think the ideas and information that are portrayed here are more personal, individual and authentic, compared to other institutions.
+I guess, it's just important to always be aware of what to expect from any given institution and to not forget that.
+I'll need to remember that, the next time I see a political reddit post.
+P.S.
+I guess it's just a post about (digital) information institutions, if that's an actual word.
+I'll need to read the wikipedia article.

 I am currently reading and enjoying Haruki Murakami's 'Kafka on the Shore'.
 A friend gave it to me.
 I had already read 'Norwegian Wood'.
 Today I was at someone's place, whom I didn't know before.
 The first thing I saw in their room was '1Q84'.

 I find music these days through more obscure places.
 Algorhithms just don't do it for me anymore.
-But the upside that is finding more obscure artists.
-Theo R posted a link to his album in a subreddit of an artist I listen to (Nick Drake?).
+But the

-Sam Andersen's music and website (link on their bandcamp) I found through a Discord of r/WeAreTheMusicMakers.
+Sam Andersen's music and website (link on their bandcamp) I

 I had some nice moments, sitting in silence with a friend for a song of Theo R and just listening.
-Sam Andersen has been on throughout my last two days.
-'Matchbox Letter' from his album 'brush' has been stuck in my head since I first heard it.
+Sam

 Today, while cleaning my room and doing some sports, I listened to Magic Ship by Mountain Man and then the new Tarta Relena album, whom I discovered